Victims of crime

-A person with intellectual disability being interviewed by police has a right to have an A person, other than a friend or family member, who provides support to a person with an intellectual disability, brain injury or mental illness when they are being questioned by the police.
-(ITP) present when being interviewed.
+A person with intellectual disability being interviewed by police has a right to have an independent third person (ITP) present when being interviewed.
 The ITP should have a chance to talk to the person before they are interviewed, and the police officer should explain the person’s rights in plain language (see Chapter 8.3: Disability and criminal justice).

 Under section 464D of the Crimes Act (Vic), a person who does not communicate in English (e.g. they communicate using Auslan or a communication tool) has the right to receive communication assistance during any police interview.

 Alternative ways of dealing with charges against a person with intellectual disability include:

 - justice plans;